omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 The installer cannot ask for user options either.
 Install with default options.

 How Smartscreen works is not clear.
-It performs a antivirus check to detect known threats.
+It performs a anti-virus check to detect known threats.
 If passed, the file is added to a database of installers with reputations.

-The installer must have certain reputation ( =a number of downloads ) to be allowed to run unchecked.
-This is a tricky requirement, as a typical setup changes at each new release/update.
+The installer must have certain reputation (i.e. a certain number of downloads ) to be allowed to run unchecked.
+This is a tricky requirement, as a installer changes at each new release/update.

 Before testing your installer on MS Partners, it must be submitted to Windows Defender SmartScreen ( the Windows anti-virus ).
-After about 1 week,the app was accepted by SmartScreen.
+In my case, it took about 1 week to the app to be accepted by SmartScreen.
 After that, the app was also accepted on the MS Store.

 * App URL on MS Store: